eclipse-hono/hono/site/content/deployment/openshift_s2i.md

 It is recommended that when you execute the guide from an alternate branch (e.g. `0.7.x`) that you also pass the same branch as `GIT_BRANCH` to the template.
 {{% /note %}}

+And register the template for creating new Hono tenants.
+This only registers the template, but does not create a new tenant yet:

+    oc create -f hono-tenant-template.yml

+Next you will need to create a tenant, execute the following command to create the *default tenant*:

+    oc process hono-tenant HONO_TENANT_NAME=DEFAULT_TENANT RESOURCE_NAME=defaulttenant CONSUMER_USER_NAME=consumer CONSUMER_USER_PASSWORD="$(echo -n verysecret | base64)"| oc create -f -

+{{% note title="Creating tenants" %}}
+Creating a new tenant using the template currently only creates the necessary resources in EnMasse for the tenant.
+It does not create the tenant in the Hono device registry.
+{{% /note %}}

 ## Setting up Grafana